Fusion procedure for the Yang-Baxter equation and Schur-Weyl duality: Introduction

-{}For the standard deformation of the Yang solution, we use the fusion formula for the Hecke algebra \cite{IMOs} together with the quantum analogue of the Schur--Weyl duality \cite{Ji1}.
-This duality holds between the Hecke algebra and the quantum group $U_q(\mathfrak{gl}_N)$ associated to $\mathfrak{gl}_N$.
-Then we apply the fusion procedure to obtain a family of fused solutions of the Yang--Baxter equation acting on finite-dimensional irreducible representations of $U_q(\mathfrak{gl}_N)$.
+{}For the standard deformation of the Yang solution and its generalization for a $\Z/2\Z$-graded vector space, we use the fusion formula for the Hecke algebra \cite{IMOs} together with the quantum analogue of the Schur--Weyl duality.
+This duality holds between the Hecke algebra and the quantum group $U_q(\mathfrak{gl}_{N|M})$ associated to the Lie superalgebra $\mathfrak{gl}_{N|M}$ (see \cite{Ji1} for the ungraded situation $M=0$, and \cite{Mi,Moon} for the generalisation to $M>0$).
+Here again, we can relate the fusion function $F(\bc)$ with the rational function used in the fusion formula for the Hecke algebra, and identify the invariant subspaces.
+Thus, via the fusion procedure, we obtain a family of fused solutions of the Yang--Baxter equation acting on finite-dimensional irreducible representations of $U_q(\mathfrak{gl}_{N|M})$.
 The parameters $\bc$ are now related to quantum contents of standard Young tableaux.
 Here again, replacing a standard Young tableau by another standard Young tableau of the same shape leads to equivalent fused solutions up to a change of basis.

-The standard deformation of the Yang solution also admits a generalization for a $\Z/2\Z$-graded vector space $V$ and we obtain in this case, via the fusion procedure, solutions of the Yang--Baxter equation acting on finite-dimensional irreducible representations of a deformation $U_q(\mathfrak{gl}_{N|M})$ of $U(\mathfrak{gl}_{N|M})$.
-In this situation, we use the analogue of the Schur-Weyl duality between the Hecke algebra and $U_q(\mathfrak{gl}_{N|M})$ proved in \cite{Mi}.

-For an arbitrary fundamental solution $R(u)$, we study the possible equivalence of the fused solutions under a permutation of the parameters $\bc=(c_1,\dots,c_n)$.
-By ``equivalence'' of two fused solutions, we mean that the two corresponding invariant subspaces have the same dimension, and moreover the restrictions of the fused solutions to these subspaces coincide up to a change of basis.
+\paragraph{\textbf{4.}} In the first part of the paper, for an arbitrary fundamental solution $R(u)$, we study the possible equivalence of the fused solutions under a permutation of the parameters $\bc=(c_1,\dots,c_n)$.
+By ``equivalence'' of two fused solutions, we mean that the restrictions of the fused solutions to the distinguished subspaces are related by a change of basis.
 Assuming an unitary property for $R(u)$, we obtain that particular permutations (that we call ``admissible'' for $\bc$ and $R(u)$, see Subsection \ref{subsec-dep}) of the parameters $\bc=(c_1,\dots,c_n)$ lead to equivalent fused solutions.
 For the four solutions $R(u)$ considered above, the fact that the fused solutions depend on the standard Young tableaux only through their shapes is a consequence of this general property.